home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 Depending on the details of the integration, there may be additional considerations such as ensuring the same account is used across reauth, or handling multiple config entries.

-The reauth confirmation dialog needs additional definitions in `strings.json` for the reauth confirmation and success diaglogs:
+The reauth confirmation dialog needs additional definitions in `strings.json` for the reauth confirmation and success dialogs:

 ```json
 {